Commonwealth government support

 The University of Adelaide

 The University of Adelaide provides a range of scholarships for students from a wide range of backgrounds.
 Scholarships are also available to assist undergraduate students who are in financial need, including rural and Indigenous students.
 A number of privately sponsored scholarships are also available to both commencing and continuing undergraduate and postgraduate students.
-For more information visit the university's scholarships website.

 University of South Australia